 The Most Famous Airship in America is the Goodyear Blimp

 The Goodyear Blimps (3 of them right now) are filled with helium.
 Goodyear started with hot air balloons in 1910 and launched their first blimp in 1917.
-At that time, Cars were new, tires needed to be replaced- a lot, and the Goodyear Blimps were one of the most successful advertising campaigns on all time for Brand Recognition.
+At that time, Cars were new, tires needed to be replaced- a lot, and the Goodyear Blimps were one of the most successful advertising campaigns for Brand Recognition.
 Goodyear has had over 20 different models through the years.

 Seeing a Goodyear Blimp today is always an event.
 People point, take pictures, and bring it to the attention of their friends.
-Today, we’re used to looking at the sky – people can tell what type of aircraft they see, and if its unusual, it catches our attention.
-Image you saw an actual, up close, big as life real UFO, OR Imagine, 200 years ago, and you never saw an airplane or a blimp, or anything in the sky before, and you suddenly see a Giant Floating ball, with some guy under it in a basket…
+Today, we’re used to looking at the sky – people can tell what type of aircraft they see, and if it’s unusual, it catches our attention.
+The image you saw an actual, up close, big as life real UFO, OR Imagine, 200 years ago, and you never saw an airplane or a blimp, or anything in the sky before, and you suddenly see a Giant Floating ball, with some guy under it in a basket…

 America’s First Balloon Flight

 Jean Pierre was like an Evel Knievel of his time.
-Another Frenchman had invented The Parachute, basically French for ‘avert the fall‘, and Jean Pierre demonstrated that you could safely get out of a hot air balloon, by using a dog, with a parachute.
+Another Frenchman had invented The Parachute, basically French for ‘avert the fall‘, and Jean Pierre demonstrated that you could safely get out of a hot air balloon by using a dog, with a parachute.
 In 1793, he may have been the first human to need a parachute when his balloon broke!
 He said it happened, but there were no witnesses.

-Blanchard wasn’t the first Frenchman to toy with Hot Air Balloons, that distinction goes to Joseph-Michel and Jacques-Étienne Montgolfier, who developed a hot air balloon in Annonay, Ardeche, France and demonstrated it publicly, unmanned, on September 19, 1783.
+Blanchard wasn’t the first Frenchman to toy with Hot Air Balloons; that distinction goes to Joseph-Michel and Jacques-Étienne Montgolfier, who developed a hot air balloon in Annonay, Ardeche, France, and demonstrated it publicly, unmanned, on September 19, 1783.
 By October, manned flights started taking place.